markolalovic/higher-order-contagion/README.md

 # higher-order-contagion
 Code for learning pairwise and higher-order rates of complex contagion on higher-order networks using birth-and-death processes.
-We model higher-order networks using hypergraphs.
+Higher-order networks can be modeled using hypergraphs or simplicial complexes.

 ## Examples
+TODO: add examples of simplicial complex, more heterogeneous random hypergraph, and the star graph.

-### Simple Hypergraph
+### Simple hypergraph
 Example of a hypergraph on 4 nodes with four 2-node edges and one 3-node edge:
 ```python
 from Hypergraphs import EmptyHypergraph